 Step 7: Accept the license agreement and EULA terms of Packet Tracer software.

-Step 8: During installation, you can see that the required packages for Packet Tracer are not installed.
-Run sudo apt install -f to download and install the installation of these packages from online servers.
+Step 8: During installation, you can see that the packages for Packet Tracer are not installed.
+Run sudo apt install -f to download and install these packages from online servers.

 sudo apt install -f